Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing: Estimating Price-Sensitivity Parameters

 In \eqref{eq:main_sp}, we assume a parametric form for treatment heterogeneity because of its interpretability.
 In practice, a domain expert may choose $\bs{W_{it}}$ considering the trade-off between flexibility and estimation precision. $\bs{W_{it}}$ can, for example, be a vector of binary variables encoding categorical features and other continuous features such as basis functions to capture seasonality etc. In our simulation experiments, we empirically see that our method provides elasticity estimates that are robust to minor misspecification in $\bs{W_{it}}$ when compared to simpler approaches.
+We will refer to this two-stage estimation approach as \texttt{Two-stage-CO} in the rest of this article.